Cultural Resource Management and Policy Analysis

 A program that focuses on the application of cultural studies, public policy analysis, and management skills to planning, promoting, and implementing programs to preserve and protect cultural heritage sites and artifacts.
 Includes instruction in historical preservation and conservation, business management, policy analysis, applied economics, public relations, applied history, historical archaeology, and environmental impact studies.

 While Cultural Resource Management and Policy Analysis offers degrees up to the Postbaccalaureate certificate, the majority of students earn a Masters degree.
-Students study Cultural Resource Management and Policy Analysis all over the country, though the major at the Masters degree level has the most graduates in Rhode Island.
+Students study Cultural Resource Management and Policy Analysis all over the country, though the major at the Masters degree level has the most graduates in Maryland.
 The average starting salary for an undergraduate degree in Cultural Resource Management and Policy Analysis is $47,533.

 Popularity of Cultural Resource Management and Policy Analysis Degrees in the U.S.